Removal of Conditions, Explained

 - USCIS suspects that your marriage is fraudulent.

-If your marriage falls apart, you can still apply to remove the conditions on your green card, but you will need to include a request for a waiver of the requirement that your spouse file the form with you.
+If your marriage falls apart, you can still apply to remove the conditions on your CR1 visa and get a permanent resident card, but you will need to include a request for a waiver of the requirement that your spouse file the form with you.
 However, you will still need to prove that the marriage was entered into in good faith and not for immigration purposes.

 Generally speaking, it’s a good idea to include valid evidence that the U.S. citizen or green card holder who sponsored your marriage-based green card application was at fault for the end of the marriage, and/or that he or she was the one who requested the divorce.
 It’s also a good idea to show attempts to save the marriage, like marriage counseling.

 If your marriage ended in divorce before you could file Form I-751, you can submit it at any time before you are deported from the United States—you don’t need to wait for the 90-day window before your conditional permanent residency expires.
 You should include a copy of your final divorce decree as part of the application packet.